 It should be noted that the scientific approach does not take it for granted that certain of our evolved faculties should be trusted as such.
 Quite to the contrary, the modern scientific approach is based on recognising the limits of all our inborn capacities to reach the truth about the world, especially in anything more complicated than simple statements about immediate events in the environment.
 Science uses rigorous external methods and constant methodological doubt to slowly inch its way past human limitations that could easily be regarded as downright crippling.
 This all has been learnt from countless generations of mistakes.
 This is a point Nagel misses in general when he raises his own intuitions on a level with scientific findings, something also seen in the next chapter.

 And why does Nagel believe in this?
 Intuition.
-I mean, sure, we could just feel that pain is bad as a result of natural selection, rather than it being mysteriously objectively true.
+Sure, he admits, we could just feel that pain is bad as a result of natural selection, rather than it being mysteriously objectively true.
 But Nagel’s intuition that it is objectively so is just so strong he accepts it instead, so suddenly what made extremely good evolutionary sense becomes a mystery.
 This at least is a traditional philosophical mistake: treating the contents of intuitions as indicative of fact instead of simply considering it as the fact possibly needing explanation that we have an intuition.
 It’s like seeing writing on the wall declaring that “Kilroy was here” and considering this as evidence, not that someone’s been vandalising the wall, but rather that Kilroy was there.
 There are cases where appeal to intuition makes sense, but they are not like this.